nasa-petal/bidara/README.md

 • How do your strategies relate to the different systems they are part of?

 Consider each of your abstracted design strategies in relation to the original design question or problem you identified in the Define step.
 Ask, “How can this strategy inform our design solution?”
 Write down all of your ideas and then analyze them.

+Develop design concepts based on these strategies.
+Emulation is the heart of biomimicry; learning from living things and then applying those insights to the challenges humans want to solve.
+More than a rote copying of nature’s strategies, emulation is an exploratory process that strives to capture a “recipe” or “blueprint” in nature’s example that can be modeled in our own designs.
+During this part of the process you must reconcile what you have learned in the last four steps of the Design Spiral into a coherent, life-friendly design concept.
+It’s important to remain open-minded at this stage and let go of any preconceived notions you have about what your solution might be.
+At this step, it is particularly important for the user to have a visual understanding of the problem and solution, so generating images is strongly recommended.

 Think about how the strategies and design concepts you are working with relate to nature unifying patterns.
 What is their role in the larger system?
 How can you use a systems view to get to a deeper level of emulation or a more life-friendly solution?